 About Ducommun Labarge Technologies, Inc.

 Too common?
 Not at all.
 Ducommun designs and makes aerostructures and electromechanical components for commercial and military aircraft, as well as for missile and space programs.
-Structural Systems engineers and manufactures structures and assemblies, such as aircraft wing spoilers and helicopter blades using aluminum, composites, and titanium.
+Structural Systems engineers and manufactures structures and assemblies, such as aircraft wing spoilers and large fuselage skins, rotor blades on rotary-wing aircraft and components.
 Electronic Systems makes electromechanical components, such as switch assemblies, actuators, keyboard panels, and avionics racks.
-Products for military and space applications account for almost 40% of its sales each year.
+Products for military and space applications account for about 45% of its sales each year.

-The company has facilities in Alabama, Arizona, Arkansas, California, Kansas, Mississippi, Missouri, New York, Oklahoma, Pennsylvania, and Wisconsin.
+The company has about 30 facilities in located in Arizona, Arkansas, California (headquarters), Kansas, Missouri, New York, Oklahoma, and Wisconsin.
 Ducommun also operates plants in Mexico and Thailand.

 Sales and Marketing